xtools-at/colibri/README.md

 ## How to use

-Colibri uses a modular structure to make it easy to add new hardware interfaces.
+Colibri uses a modular structure to make it easy to add new hardware interfaces (e.g. BLE).
 At their core, all interfaces share the same JSON-RPC commands.

-### Debug Serial Interface

-If you've enabled **debugging** features for your build, the serial interface should automatically connect to your host PC, and you should be able to use Arduino IDE's _Serial Monitor_ to send commands and receive responses (if not, dis- and reconnect the board and/or restart Arduino IDE).

 You can start out with this command to get an overview of all commands and their parameters:

 ```json
 { "method": "listMethods" }
 ```

+### Interfaces

+#### Debug Serial Interface

+If you've enabled **debugging** features for your build, the serial interface should automatically connect to your host PC, and you should be able to use Arduino IDE's _Serial Monitor_ to send commands and receive responses (if not, dis- and reconnect the board and/or restart Arduino IDE).

 ### Button actions